merovex-press/stranded-series/docs/80-Treatments/0101-discovery.md

 1. **Kariwase inspects Ephraim's handiwork.** Meanwhile, Kariwase discovers the slain Indian party.
 He initially suspects another Indian party.
 Further inspection discovers the missing shoes; and closer body inspection reveals the exit wounds.
 Looking about, they find the odd boots & a spent clip.
 They see the sled heading to civilization, leading Kariwase to assume it is an Englishman hauling a wounded or dead to civilization.
 Based on the age (dead bodies), he opts not to pursue, needing to meet with Pontiac.

-1. **Moritmer confronts Chester.** Mortimer and Dorian return to Smithytown with redcoats.
+1. **Moritmer confronts Chester.** Mortimer and Dorian return to Chambersburg with redcoats.
 They confront Chester, who claims no knowledge of Ephraim's return.
 Unsatisfied, Chester is arrested.
 Mortimer orders Dorian & the MOOKs to search the neighboring towns again, the same approach as before.
 He takes Chester and heads to Jeffry's town with his redcoats.

 1. **Ephraim arrives in Philadelphia.** In Philadelphia, Ephraim hides all the rifles near a barn on the road, hoping it won't be found.
 He arrives at the ROSE & CROWN PUB and quietly informs the bartender that he seeks the Sons of Liberty.
 He gets a room and gets cleaned up.
 He takes some money and buys a new outfit.
 While he is at the tailor, his is approached with a courier who gives him an invitation to dinner.